-- 7.1 The Director has the responsibility for maintaining a sound system of internal control that supports the work of the Supplementary Fund.
-The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives; it can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise risks to evaluate the likelihood and impact of those risks being realised, and to manage them efficiently, effectively and economically. - 7.2 The Management Team normally meets on a weekly basis to exchange information and to brief the Director on matters that may require attention.
-The minutes of these, and any other meetings held by the Management Team to discuss substantive matters of policy and work, are held in the Director's office.
+- 7.1 The Director has the responsibility for maintaining a sound system of internal control that supports the work of the 1992 Fund.
+The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives; therefore, it can only provide reasonable and not absolute assurance of effectiveness.
+The system of internal control is based on an ongoing process designed to identify and prioritise risks, evaluate the likelihood and impact of those risks being realised and manage them efficiently, effectively and economically. - 7.2 The Management Team normally meets on a weekly basis to exchange information and brief the Director on matters that may require attention.
+These weekly meetings, and other meetings held by the Management Team to discuss substantive matters of policy and work, are documented, and matters are followed up as required.
 These meetings provide the necessary forum where Management Team members entrusted with specific areas of responsibility can discuss issues including internal control and risks arising in the organisation.
-The Director obtains assurance from these meetings that there are sufficient internal controls in place and that the risks are mitigated and managed across the organisation.

-- 7.3 The joint Audit Body was established by the IOPC Funds' governing bodies and meets formally three times a year.
+The Director obtains assurance from these meetings that there are sufficient internal controls in place and that the risks are mitigated and managed across the organisation. - 7.3 The joint Audit Body was established by the IOPC Funds' governing bodies and meets formally at least three times a year.
+These meetings were also held remotely during 2020.
 The Audit Body has the mandate to review the adequacy and effectiveness of the organisation with regard to key issues of management and financial systems, financial reporting, internal controls, operational procedures and risk management, to review the organisation's Financial Statements and reports, and to consider all relevant reports by the External Auditor including reports on the organisation's Financial Statements.
 This additional oversight provides further assurance to the Director, as well as the governing bodies, that appropriate internal controls are in place.
-The Audit Body reports to the Supplementary Fund Assembly on an annual basis. - 7.4 The joint Investment Advisory Body (IAB) was also established by the IOPC Funds' governing bodies.
-It advises the Director on relevant procedures for investment and cash management controls and these are monitored by the IAB which provides the Director with further assurances regarding the internal controls that are in place in this area.
+The Audit Body reports to the Supplementary Assembly on an annual basis. - 7.4 The joint Investment Advisory Body (IAB) was also established by the IOPC Funds' governing bodies.
+It advises the Director on relevant procedures for investment and cash management controls, and these are monitored by the IAB, which provides the Director with further assurances regarding the internal controls that are in place in this area.
 The IAB also reviews the IOPC Funds' investments and foreign exchange requirements to ensure that reasonable investment returns are achieved without compromising the IOPC Funds' assets.
 The IAB also monitors, on an ongoing basis, the credit ratings of financial institutions and reviews the credit ratings of institutions which meet the IOPC Funds' investment criteria.
-The IAB meets quarterly with the Director and Secretariat, and also with the External Auditor, via attendance at Audit Body meetings as requested and at least annually, in order to exchange information.
-The IAB reports to the Supplementary Fund Assembly on an annual basis.
+The IAB meets quarterly with the Director and Secretariat, and at least annually with the External Auditor when both parties are in attendance at Audit Body meetings.
+The IAB reports to the Supplementary Assembly on an annual basis.